Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Add a local connector to UART1 to make it easier to plug in an external connector.
 Still left it on the PC104 along with UART2.

+Add a power limiter for the LNA.

+Add 3 more MRAM parts.